audioxide/data/data/posts/20200122-reviews-algiers-there-is-no-year.md

   the brim, bursting with potential for something greater than what it ultimately settles for.
 week: 218
+blurb: Throughout much of its run-time, There is No Year seems content revelling in its own (admittedly awe-inspiring) ambience.
 ---
 author: André
 review: >-